Arksine/moonraker/docs/web_api.md

 !!!
 Note
     This endpoint may be accessed by unauthorized clients.
-A 401 would only be returned if the username and/or password is invalid.
+A 401 would only be returned if the authentication failed.

 #### Logout Current User
 HTTP Request: